Agkistrodon piscivorus: Venom

+Symptoms commonly include ecchymosis and swelling.
+The pain is generally more severe than bites from the copperhead, but less so than those from rattlesnakes (Crotalus spp.).
+The formation of vesicles and bullae is less common than with rattlesnake bites, although necrosis can occur.
+Myokymia is sometimes reported.
+However, the venom has strong proteolytic activity that can lead to severe tissue destruction.

 Geographic range

 A. piscivorus is found in the eastern US from the Great Dismal Swamp in southeast Virginia, south through the Florida peninsula and west to Arkansas, eastern and southern Oklahoma, and western and southern Georgia (excluding Lake Lanier and Lake Allatoona).
 A few records exist of the species being found along the Rio Grande in Texas, but these are thought to represent disjunct populations, now possibly eradicated.
 The type locality given is "Carolina", although Schmidt (1953) proposed this be restricted to the area around Charleston, South Carolina.
+Snakes observed in the northern areas of this range are typically larger older individuals.

 Campbell and Lamar (2004) mentioned this species as being found in Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
 Maps provided by Campbell and Lamar (2004) and Wright and Wright (1957) also indicate its presence in Western and Middle Tennessee and extreme southeastern Kansas, and limit it to the western part of Kentucky.

 In Georgia, it is found in the southern half of the state up to a few kilometers north of the Fall Line with few exceptions.
 Its range also includes the Ohio River Valley as far north as southern Indiana, and it inhabits many barrier islands off the coasts of the states where it is found.